 13. Enrich persons must not, except as required by law, provide or make available confidential information of Enrich to anyone outside Enrich and must not misuse any such information.
 This obligation continues after Enrich persons cease to be Enrich persons.
 Confidential information is any information which is not in the public domain and which relates to Enrich, Enrich persons or the persons (including suppliers, contractors and migrant workers) with whom Enrich deals or interacts.

-14. Enrich persons must not appropriate or use goods, services or information of Enrich for their personal
+14. Enrich persons must not appropriate or use goods, services or information of Enrich for their personal benefit.

 15. All books, accounts and records of Enrich must be created and (for so long as there is a legal or other requirement for such maintenance) maintained so as to reflect fairly and accurately and in reasonable detail the transactions of Enrich and its affairs.
 All expenses should be properly recorded in the books of Enrich and approved.
 Enrich persons must not make false or misleading entries or statements in the books, accounts and records of Enrich.

 16. Conflicts of interest arise when the private interests of Enrich persons compete or conflict with the interests of Enrich or the duties of Enrich persons in their capacity as such.
 Private interests include the financial and other interests of Enrich persons and their relatives and other persons connected with them.

 17. Enrich persons should, to the extent possible, avoid putting themselves in positions where conflicts of interest arise.
 Where this is not possible, such interests should be declared as soon as practicable.

 Declarations by members of the board should be made in accordance with the articles of association of Enrich.
 Declarations by other Enrich persons except the executive director should be made to the executive director.
 Declarations by the executive director should be made to the board.
 Written records should be kept of all declarations of interest and of all decisions related to them.